hcixaitutorial/hcixaitutorial.github.io/index.md

 ## Intended audience and prerequisites

-The intended audience for this course are any CHI attendees who have already, or intend to engage in developing, designing and researching on the topic of XAI.
+The intended audience are any CHI attendees who have already, or intend to engage in developing, designing and researching on the topic of XAI.
 The course does not require any advanced knowledge in AI, data science or programming, though a basic understanding of machine learning concepts such as classification, training data, and features could be helpful.
 The course will include a 15-20 minutes hands-on practice with Python code samples provided.
-The course instructors will provide instructions to use the code samples, as well as introductory materials for machine learning and Python programming beforehand for interested attendees.
+The course instructors will provide instructions to use the code samples, as well as introductory materials for machine learning beforehand for interested attendees.

 ## Instructions for Attendees